wrujel/movies-search/README.md

 - [x] Prevent same search from being made twice.
 - [x] Search is made while typing.
 - [x] Has a debounce function to prevent too many requests.
+- [x] Use React Hot Toast to show notification messages.

 ## Tech Stack